Susmita Mohanty: Professional life

-In her contribution to KPMG's "30 Voices on 2030: The Future of Space" report in May 2020, Mohanty stated that the space race of the 21st century would be between private companies rather than nations.
-Industrialist Anand Mahindra and Mohanty were also invited by the Principal Scientific Adviser to the Prime Minister of India, Prof. K. Vijay Raghavan, to the 13th meeting of the Prime Minister's Science Technology & Innovation Advisory Council (PM-STIAC) on July 24, 2020, to share insights on the "Role of start-ups and other enterprises towards Advancement in Space Technology."
+Industrialist Anand Mahindra and Mohanty were invited by the Principal Scientific Adviser to the Prime Minister of India, Prof. K. Vijay Raghavan, to the 13th meeting of the Prime Minister's Science Technology & Innovation Advisory Council (PM-STIAC) on July 24, 2020, to share insights on the "Role of start-ups and other enterprises towards Advancement in Space Technology."
 She was also invited by the Swiss Space Office to provide inputs for crafting the 2023 Swiss Space Policy.

 In 2005, Mohanty was honored on Capitol Hill with an International Achievement Award from Women in Aerospace for promoting international cooperation through her orbital enterprise.
 In 2019, she was selected as one of BBC's 100 Women laureates.
 In 2017, she was featured on the cover of Fortune Magazine.
 In 2012, she was voted into the Financial Times’ list of ‘25 Indians to Watch’.
 On India's 75th anniversary of its independence, Mohanty was one of the 75 women honored by the Indian government with the Women Transforming India (WTI) Awards.

-She serves on the advisory boards of the global alliance for Earth-Space Governance and the Space Centre at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
+Mohanty serves on the advisory boards of the global alliance for Earth-Space Governance and the Space Centre at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
 She was a member of the World Economic Forum (WEF) Global Future Council for Space Technologies from 2016 to 2024 and is a member of the board of the Centre for Space Futures, part of the WEF Centre for the Fourth Industrial Revolution (C4IR).
 She served on the Senate of her alma mater, the National Institute of Design (NID) in Ahmedabad, for a two-year term starting in 2019.
 She is a former non-resident scholar at Carnegie India.